-This paper focuses on the application of PINNs to address a two-phase fluid transport problem mathematically represented by a nonlinear hyperbolic PDE, known as the Buckley-Leverett equation \citeyearpar{buckley1942mechanism}.
-This equation models the mass conservation of two-phase displacement processes, such as water displacing oil and CO\(_2\) displacing brine, playing a pivotal role in subsurface hydrocarbon reservoirs and carbon sequestration studies.
-Its solution involves a shock wave and a rarefaction wave connected by a sharp transition.
-This inherent complexity and nonlinearity of the Buckley-Leverett equation make analytical or numerical solutions, using methods like finite difference or finite element, challenging.
-Prior efforts have been made to apply PINNs to solve the Buckley-Leverett problems and encountered difficulties, with Fuks and Tchelepi \citeyearpar{fuks2020limitations} pointing to the solution's discontinuity as a key challenge for vanilla (basic form) PINNs.
-As a response, enhancement methods have been proposed including the introduction of artificial viscosity terms to the equation, attention-based mechanisms, and convex hull construction on the flux function to aid the problem.
-Adding an artificial viscosity or diffusion term transforms the Buckley-Leverett equation from hyperbolic to parabolic, approximating the exact solution as the viscosity coefficient nears zero \citep{fuks2020limitations,fraces2020physics,coutinho2023physics}.
-However, this approach can lead to a smoothed shock front that mimics the diffused shock front seen with traditional numerical methods' truncation or discretization errors, thereby diminishing the strength of PINNs.
-Attention-based mechanisms offer a way for neural networks to focus on specific data segments, adjusting the 'attention' level to different elements in the sequence \cite{rodriguez2022physics,diab2022data}.
-Nevertheless, attention-based PINNs may complicate both the implementation and computational demands of PINNs.
-Alternatively, Welge's construction imposes the Rankine–Hugoniot condition and Oleinik entropy condition to avoid the non-physical, multi-valued solutions caused by the original flux function.
-By constructing a convex hull for the flux function, it establishes a criterion for shock propagation, resulting in a sharp, physically plausible shock front \cite{welge1952simplified,fraces2021physics,latrach2023critical}.
+This study applies PINNs to solve the Buckley-Leverett (B-L) equation \citeyearpar{buckley1942mechanism} and its variants to model multi-phase fluid flow in porous media, such as water displacing oil and CO\(_2\) displacing brine.
+The B-L equation complexity and nonlinearity make traditional analytical or numerical solutions challenging.
+Previous efforts to solve B-L problems with PINNs have encountered difficulties due to solution discontinuities.
+Enhancement methods, such as artificial viscosity, attention-based mechanisms, and convex hull construction for the flux function, have been proposed to address these challenges.
+Adding an artificial viscosity term transforms the B-L equation from hyperbolic to parabolic, approximating the exact solution as the viscosity coefficient nears zero.
+However, this approach can lead to a smoothed shock front that mimics the diffused shock caused by truncation or discretization errors associated with numerical methods, thereby diminishing the strength of PINNs \citep{fuks2020limitations,fraces2020physics,coutinho2023physics}.
+Attention-based mechanisms help neural networks focus on specific data segments, adjusting the ``attention" level to different elements in the sequence, but they can complicate implementation and increase computational demands\citep{rodriguez2022physics,diab2022data}.
+Alternatively, Welge's Construction imposes the Rankine-Hugoniot and Oleinik entropy conditions to avoid non-physical, multi-valued solutions by constructing a convex hull for the flux function, resulting in a sharp, physically plausible shock front \citep{welge1952simplified,magzymov2021evaluation, fraces2021physics}.